Being able to drive is a fantastic skill: it can give you the freedom to go where you want, when you want.

-- You must hold a provisional licence for Great Britain or Northern Ireland.
+- hold a provisional licence for Great Britain or Northern Ireland.

-- You must be able to read a new-style number plate from 20 metres away (GOV.UK) (with glasses or contact lenses if you need them, as long as you always wear them when you’re driving).
+- be able to read a number plate from 20 metres away (with glasses or contact lenses if you need them, as long as you always wear them when you’re driving).

-- You must make sure any vehicle you drive is roadworthy and properly taxed and insured.
+- make sure any vehicle you drive is roadworthy and properly taxed and insured.

-- You must display L plates on the front and rear of the vehicle where they can be clearly seen when you’re driving (L or D plates in Wales).
+- display L plates on the front and rear of your vehicle (L or D plates in Wales)..

-- You must be accompanied by a qualified driver who is over 21 and has held (still holds) a full car driving licence for at least 3 years – we’d recommend you have most of your lessons with an approved driving instructor.
+- be accompanied by a qualified driver who is over 21 and has held a full British car driving licence for at least 3 years.

 *16 years old if you get, or have applied for, the enhanced rate of the mobility component of Personal Independence Payment (PIP).

-Good driving is not just about learning the rules of the road: your skill and your attitude as a driver are vital too, and you’ll keep learning and developing these over the years.
+Good driving is not just about learning the rules of the road: your skill and attitude are important too.

-Here are the steps you’ll need to take to start learning to drive.
+Here are the recommended steps you’ll need to take to start learning to drive.